Kirkcaldy: Notable residents

 The Scottish crime writer Val McDermid was born in the town.

 Guy Berryman, bassist of the alternative rock band Coldplay, was born and brought up in the town until the age of thirteen.

-Richard Park, the chief executive of Global Radio and the headmaster on the BBC talent show Fame Academy was born in the town, where he attended Kirkcaldy High School.
+Richard Park, the chief executive of Global Radio and the headmaster on the BBC talent show Fame Academy was born in the town.

 Sportsmen include the two-time world darts champion Jocky Wilson, footballer Colin Cameron, professional golfer Peter Whiteford, professional ice hockey player Adam Walker and stock car driver Gordon Moodie.
 William Arnott (1827–1901), a biscuit manufacturer in Australia, also came from the town.
 David Potter, sports historian and author, was not born in Kirkcaldy but has lived there for over 40 years.
 David Danskin, who grew up in Kirkcaldy, was a principal founding member of Dial Square FC, later renamed Royal Arsenal, the team that are today known as Arsenal.
-Hibernian F.C. footballer Lewis Stevenson was born in Kirkcaldy.
-He is the only footballer in the club's history to have won both the Scottish League Cup and Scottish Cup, in 2007 and 2016 respectively.
-He has made more than 300 appearances for the Edinburgh club.
+Raith Rovers F.C. footballer Lewis Stevenson was born in Kirkcaldy.
+He is the only footballer in the history of his former club Hibs to have won both the Scottish League Cup and Scottish Cup, in 2007 and 2016 respectively.
+He made more than 300 appearances for the Edinburgh club before moving to Raith Rovers.

 Frederick Coutts, the 8th General, or international leader, of the Salvation Army was born in Kirkcaldy.

-The eminent zoologist, Prof David Raitt Robertson Burt FRSE (1899–1983) was born and raised in Kirkcaldy, as was the botanist John Muirhead Macfarlane FRSE (1855–1943).
+The eminent zoologist, Prof David Raitt Robertson Burt (1899–1983) was born and raised in Kirkcaldy, as was the botanist John Muirhead Macfarlane FRSE (1855–1943).

 The Very Rev John Drysdale, twice Moderator of the Church of Scotland (1773 and 1784) was born and raised in Kirkcaldy.